Nusantara: The new capital of Indonesia covers the risk of being a "white elephant" - ExBulletin

 Companies that have had an increase in visits confess have difficulties.

-Afterwards, my income dropped a lot, almost 60%.
-But I have to remain optimistic.
-I hope that the construction continues, following.
+“Then my income dropped a lot, almost 60%.
+But I have to stay optimistic.
+I hope the construction will continue,” continued.

 For Dedi, it is likely that Pabowo will always focus on its excellent programs, such as free meals for students.